internet-of-plants/iop/README.md

 Most decisions are listed here.
 If you find some other questionable decision please file an issue so we can explain them.
 Or even make a PR documenting them, and why they were made.

-- Wrapping most things in pointers
+- Using too many static variables/heap allocation

+    We use a lot of static variables to store long-living objects (or very heavy ones), that are important to the core.
+Like ESP servers.
+That allows us to have only one instance ever, and avoid stack-overflows or allocation failures to store those heavy objects that are very important.
+We also avoid storing big things in the stack because we already have low memory available, but the continuation stack is even lower.
+Since there is a background wifi task running we have to share resources with.
+It's easier to heap allocate and deal with the allocation failure, than to have a stack-overflow reseting the board.

+    The only problem those heap allocations may cause is heap fragmentation, we have taken great care to avoid them, but we have been thinking about buffer re-usage and how to avoid them, or make them very early, so we aren't get by surprise by the lack of memory.
+Everything big in static memory means a simple static analiser can caught memory problems.

+    This is a big problem in multi-core systems, as the statics have to actually be thread-locals (and we would need to dump schedulers for the FreeRTOS one).

-    Since there is a background WiFi task running that we don't control it's hard to debug stack-overflows.
-Since they can happen outside of our code.
-So we tend to allocate most big things.
-Always using smart-pointers (std::unique_ptr, std::shared_ptr, FixedString<SIZE>, Storage<SIZE>...)
+    So we tend to allocate most big things that can't be static (buffers).
+Always using smart-pointers (std::unique_ptr, std::shared_ptr, FixedString<SIZE>, Storage<SIZE>...).

-- Hijack all moves to make copies
+- Hijack moves to make copies

     Since cpp doesn't have destructive moves, it can leave our code in invalid state.
 Either with a nulled `std::{unique_ptr,shared_ptr}`.
 Or with a empty `Result<T, E>`.
 And since those abstractions are heavily used throughout the code we don't want a human mistake to cause UB, panic or raise exceptions.
-To prevent that we try to hijack moves when we can, and force them to operate like copies.
+To prevent that we try to hijack moves when we can, and force them to operate like copies (or use references and take care to not let them outlive their owner).
 Either by doing it in a smart-pointer wrapper (`Storage<SIZE>`, `FixedString<SIZE>`...).
 Or by calling `.asRef()` or `.asMut()` (on `Option<T>` or `Result<T, E>`), since we don't need to move out of the object, we can move a reference out and keep the original intact.

     For `Optional<T>` `UNWRAP_{REF, MUT}` macros are the best way to ergonomically access a reference to the inner value, although `UNWRAP` also is available.
 And for `Result<T, E>` you should not use `Result` methods, but only the macros defined in `result.hpp`, like `UNWRAP_{OK, ERR}(_REF, _MUT)`, `IS_{OK, ERR}`, `{OK, ERR}`, etc. All methods have a macro alternative, that checks for an emptied Result and properly reports the invalid access location.

 - No exceptions, but we halt using the `panic_` macro

     Most errors should be propagated with `Result<T, E>` or even an `Option<T>`.
 Exceptions should not happen.
 And critical errors, that can't be recovered, working as the last stand between us and UB should panic with the `panic_(F("Explanation of what went wrong..."))` macro.

     We don't like exceptions.
 It may be a naive decision, but we do want a way to fail hard.
 So we create a function to panic on our own way.
 It doesn't use any compiler/esp8266 panic internals, so maybe panic is a bad name.
-But it basically logs the critical error, reports it through the network (to the server, but we could report to nearby devices that we own too, so they can help) if we can and halt.
+But it basically logs the critical error, reports it through the network (to the server, but we could report to nearby devices that we own too, so they can help) if we can and keep trying to update.

     We have future plans to improve this, but we should never panic.
 Panics should be a way to avoid UB when everything went wrong.

-Ideally we should be able to recover from it, either with a timer, calling the internal ESP8266 panic functions (and reseting).
-Or through the network, being able to receive updates, from the server or other devices running this code.
-Anyhow, we should be able to recover when we can, but avoid getting stuck into a broken infinite loop that's crashing and restarting really fast.
+    Our system is fairly small and a panic is probably going to be recurrent if no updates happen, so for now halting and allowing external updates to fix it seems the way to go.
+All errors are reported to the network  if available.

+    Panics before having network access have a very small surface to happen, but are critical.
+They should not happen, but we have no way to statically garantee their branches are unreachable.

+    Some hardware exceptions may still happen, we don't handle them, but it's a TODO.
+Panics also still don't support stack-dumps, but it's planned.

 - Repeated runtime checks